vvscode/docs/docs/verification/verification-for-ios/verification-ios-phone-numbers.md

 ---
 title: Phone numbers
+excerpt: >-
-excerpt: 'How should a phone number (MSISDN) be formatted in E.164?
+  How should a phone number (MSISDN) be formatted in E.164?
 Sinch provides utility tools that help with correct formatting.
-Read more.'
+Read more.
 next:
   pages:
     - verification-ios-improving-verification-performance-with-a-great-ui